-Gilbert has a long history of work in the food industry, most recently as head of quality control at Cedar Grove Cheese in Plain and Richland Hills Sliced Apples in Richland Center WI.
+Gilbert had a history of work in the food industry, including quality control at Cedar Grove Cheese in Plain and Richland Hills Sliced Apples in Richland Center WI.
 Working with food, and being close to the land, are both fulfilling, and a calling for him.
 He holds a bachelor's degree in chemistry, and a master's degree in agronomy, giving him a deep understanding of how to grow the best grains in our area.

 Gilbert knew from the start that the farmers were the key to making this venture work.
 He has built relationships with each of the farmers who bring their grains to the mill, believing that properly supporting them is the only way to run this business with integrity.
 As they meet for their annual Farmer's Breakfast, that respect is palpable.

-In the eight years since its inception, Lonesome Stone has gone from a small town idea to an interconnected wheel of farmers, mill workers, restaurateurs, bakers, and individual consumers who all depend on one another.
+In the nine years since its inception, Lonesome Stone has gone from a small town idea to an interconnected wheel of farmers, millers, restaurateurs, bakers, and individual consumers who all depend on one another.
 The grains lovingly grown on the ridges of the Driftless Region of Southwest Wisconsin are now being made into delicious and nutritious breads in the River Valley where they were grown, but also in Madison, Milwaukee, and Chicago.